epctex-support/torrent-downloader/README.md

 | disableLogs | Boolean | (optional) Disables the informative messages from the actor logs.
 Default is `false`. |

 ## Tip
+**You can find the download link of the files from the dataset.
+All the files will be saved into an independent Key Value Store and the dataset contains the links for each of them**

 When you want to download a specific file, it is good to right click and "Copy the link" the target URL and paste it to **startUrl** array.

 If you enabled seeding by `enableSeeding:true`, then the actor will run forever.
 So if you are using the API, the best way to get all the files in a proper way is to poll the actor dataset and check if the files exist there or not.